saharama/saharama.github.io/essays/smart-questions.md

 ## Wrap-Up

 After searching through many StackOverflow posts online and extracting both extremes of smart-questions, I have gained a newfound respect for those who ask good questions with great attitudes.
 I feel compelled to add much more detail into questions I add into the future, because I now understand that it can entice people to answer my question, while also speed up the total time it takes to get good help.
+Before this exercise, I did not think that the StackOverflow community would react differently and be driven to posts that show thought and were well explained.

+Now all of these concepts related to posting detailed, yet concise questions make sense to me.
+I am now much more aware of the social incentive applied by smart questions.